james-stevens/giant-dns/README.md

 ## Intro

 Giant-DNS is a high performance DNS server for very large data sets.
-- Tested to 500M names, but should scale to 1B
+- Tested to 500M names, but should scale to 1B (further with some code changes)
-- <1ms response time
+- <<<1ms response time
 - DNSSEC, NSEC + NSEC3
 - Memory reduction techniques
 - Multiple instances, on the same LAN, can automatically form a cluster